Timber Battens

 Cladding Support

 Timber battens create a stable surface onto which various cladding materials such as timber boards, panels, or tiles can be securely attached.
-This not only enhances the appearance of the building but also protects it from the elements.
+This not only improves the appearance of the building but also protects it from the elements.

 Ventilation & Drainage